 Lots of science in the next two tips, so here’s the big summary:

-(1) Don’t have time to refrigerate the cookie dough?
-It’s important to use chopped dark chocolate.
+(1) If you don’t have time to refrigerate the cookie dough, it’s even more important to use chopped dark chocolate over chocolate chips.

-(2) Only have access to chocolate chips, not dark chocolate bars?
-It’s important to rest the dough for 24 hours.
+(2) If you only have access to chocolate chips, not dark chocolate bars, it’s even more important to rest the dough for 24 hours.

 I know, I know.
 You want cookies now!
-But in our two dozen tests, letting the dough rest in the fridge was the biggest game-changer.
+But in our two dozen tests, letting the dough rest in the fridge for ~24 hours was the biggest game-changer.
 Here’s why:

 If you’re really short on time, even a shorter rest of 8 hours (or even 2 to 4 hours!) makes a significant difference.
 Or, if a 12 hour rest works better for your schedule, that’s totally fine.